 HP Pres is partnering with Advocates for Community Transformation in fighting for justice in South Dallas neighborhoods.
 ACT has a new model of ministry that uses the justice system to empower inner-city residents to fight crime on their street, while sharing with them the hope of the gospel.
 Hundreds of families in this are need an advocate who will stand up for justice with them in stopping crime and protecting them from predators.

 The Austin Street Center offers emergency shelter and related services to the homeless of Dallas in a compassionate, Christian environment.
 Highland Park Pres provides the food and volunteers to serve 400 men and women dinner on the second Wednesday of every month.

-Highland Park Pres has partnerships with Cuban churches that have a passion to share the gospel, are focused on church growth and church planting, and are intentional about discipleship and training Christian leaders.
-The Mission of the Highland Park Presbyterian Church’s Cuba team is to come alongside these churches to participate in the fulfillment of the Great Commission in Cuba, as God leads and provides.
-The Highland Park Pres Cuba Team continues to support 25+ house church plants, 25+ missionaries, a seminary, and numerous church growth program opportunities.
+In alignment with Vision 100 of Highland Park Pres we have partnerships with several Cuban churches that have a passion to share the gospel, are focused on church growth and church planting, and are intentional about discipleship and training Christian leaders.
+We support 30+ house church plants, 25+ missionaries, a seminary, and numerous evangelistic crusades.

 Serve with Body & Soul

 Bonton Farms is an agricultural intervention in South Dallas to restore lives, create jobs and ignite hope in the most forgotten and neglected neighborhoods for the most marginalized and vulnerable people.
 Bonton Farms is an urban farm created to make local, organic produce available to the surrounding community.
 Highland Park Pres families serve the second Saturday of every month, 9 am–12 pm, by assisting with garden work and feeding animals.

 Serve at Bonton Farms Learn More About Bonton Farms Give to Bonton